pacocp/digital-garden/content/health.md

 - If you follow a plant-based diet you need to supplement with B12.
 2000 micrograms of cyanocobalamin per week ([ref](https://www.vegansociety.com/resources/nutrition-and-health/nutrients/vitamin-b12)).

+## Exercise

+- You should exercise at least 20 minutes per day.
+- Work out to build strengh at least 3 times a week.
+- Flexibility is key in order to avoid injuries.